France national under-21 football team: Current squad

 For the 2025–26 and 2026–27 seasons, including the 2027 UEFA European Under-21 Championship, players born on or after 1 January 2004 are eligible.

-The following players were called up for 2027 UEFA European Under-21 Championship qualification matches against Switzerland and Faroe Islands on 14 and 17 November 2025; respectively.
+The following players were called up for 2027 UEFA European Under-21 Championship qualification matches against Iceland, Estonia, Luxembourg and Switzerland on 25 and 29 September and 3 and 6 October 2026; respectively.

 Note: Names in italics denote players that have been capped by the senior team.

-Caps and goals as of 17 November 2025, after the match against Faroe Islands.
+Caps and goals as of 30 March 2026, after the match against Iceland.